 - Set aside dedicated time each week to review and practice these concepts.
 Regular practice will build your confidence and improve your problem-solving skills.

-- Use Technology Wisely: While it's important to understand the manual methods, using calculators or software can help verify your answers and save time on complex problems.
+- Use Technology Wisely: While make sure to understand the manual methods, using calculators or software can help verify your answers and save time on complex problems.

 - Use technology as a supplement to your learning, not as a replacement for understanding.